 - inspecting “problem” facilities more often

-This safety record is based on five layers of overlapping safeguards:
+Blood safety is based on five layers of overlapping safeguards:

-- Donor screening.
-Donors are asked specific and direct questions about their medical history and other factors that may affect the safety of their blood.
-This “up-front” screening eliminates ineligible donors.
+1. Donor screening.
+Donors are provided with educational material and asked to self-defer if they have risk factors that may affect blood safety.
+Donors are then asked specific questions about their medical history and other risk factors that may affect the safety of their donation.
+This “up-front” screening identifies ineligible donors.

-- Donor deferral lists.
+2. Donor deferral lists.
 Blood establishments must keep current a list of deferred donors.
-They must also check all potential donors against that list to prevent the use of blood from deferred donors.
+They must also check all potential donors against that list to prevent the collection or use of blood from deferred donors.

-- Blood testing: After donation, blood establishments are required to test each unit of donated blood for the following infectious disease agents:
+3. Blood testing.
+After donation, blood establishments are required to test each unit of donated blood for the following transfusion-transmitted infections:

 - Hepatitis B